Prairie Women's Health Centre of Excellence

 Women and Social Assistance Policy in Saskatchewan and Manitoba

-J. Savarese, B. Morton
+J. Savarese and B. Morton

 Women Need Safe, Stable, Affordable Housing: A study of social, private and co-op housing in Winnipeg

-M. McCracken, G. Watson
+M. McCracken and G. Watson

 Young Women Work.
 Community Economic Development to Reduce Women's Poverty and Improve Income

-M. McCracken, K. Dykman, F. Parent, I. Lopez
+M. McCracken, K. Dykman, F. Parent and I. Lopez

-Older Women's Health back to top of page
+Older Women's Health Back to top of page

 The Effect of Social Isolation and Loneliness on the Health of Older Women

-M. Hall, B. Havens
+M. Hall and B. Havens

-Rural Women's Health back to top of page
+Rural Women's Health Back to top of page

 An Exploration of Health-Related Impacts of the Erosion of Agriculturally Focused Support Programs for Farm Women in Saskatchewan

-N. Gerrard, G. Russell
+N. Gerrard and G. Russell

 Bovine Spongiform Encephalitis (BSE): An Annotated Review of International Literature

-M. McCallum, R. Sutherns, M. Haworth-Brockman
+M. McCallum, R. Sutherns and M. Haworth-Brockman

-Rural and Remote Women's Health and the Kirby-Keon Report on Mental Health.
-A Preliminary Gender-Place Analysis
+Rural and Remote Women's Health and the Kirby-Keon Report on Mental Health, A Preliminary Gender-Place Analysis

 Leaders For Tomorrow: Rural Women Creating Change.